BVI Crewed Yacht Charter: Complete Insider Guide 2026

 Anegada — The BVI’s flat coral island, a deliberate day-sail from Tortola in the right conditions.
 The lobster — pulled from traps that morning and grilled at beachfront shacks — is the standard against which every other Caribbean lobster dinner gets measured.

-On the itinerary question: First-time charterers often arrive with a packed list of stops.
+Our observation: First-time charterers often arrive with a packed list of stops.
 Good captains push back on that — gently.
-A 7-day charter with 10 planned destinations leaves no room for the afternoon where you find a perfect cove and never want to leave.
+We’ve brokered hundreds of BVI charters, and the trips our clients rave about are never the ones with 10 planned destinations.
+A 7-day charter needs room for the afternoon where you find a perfect cove and never want to leave.
 The best BVI weeks have a loose skeleton, not a schedule.
 Trust your crew.

 How Far Ahead Should You Book — and Why Does Your Broker Choice Matter?